 - Remove the saucepan from the heat, add in the sugar, and stir to dissolve the sugar completely.

-- Slowly add the egg mixture to the chocolate and whisk well to mix everything evenly.
+- Whisking the entire time, slowly add the egg mixture to the chocolate and mix until everything is combined.

 - Pour the filling into the parbaked pie crust, carefully transfer to the middle rack in the oven, and bake for 40-50 minutes, or until the pie puffs up, the surface cracks, the crust is browned, and the filling is mostly firm all the way through.

-- Place the pie on a cooling rack and cool to room temperature before serving.
+- Place the pie on a cooling rack and cool to room temperature for at least an hour before cutting and serving.

 Do you use a 9 inch pie plate?
 Also, does the chocolate chess pie crust need to be blind baked?